Robbery suspect foiled by iPhone app

 Latsos was taken to jail and was “extremely upset,” according to the affidavit.
 He told officer Lenamond when he gets out of jail and if he sees him without a badge, he was going to beat him.
 Latsos also told Frisendahl he was going to knock his "jaw off" and put "hands" on him when he gets out of jail.

-First-degree robbery is punishable by not less than 10 years in prison.
+First-degree robbery is punishable by no less than 10 years in prison.
 Possession of a firearm after a former felony conviction is punishable by one to 10 years in prison.

 Commented